TERRY LOWER BIO

 Pianist Terry Lower has been a fixture on the Michigan jazz scene for over 30 years.
 He is both a dazzling soloist and a superior accompanist.
 One listen to any of his performances on his Four Trios Vol. 1 and 2 CDs makes it immediately obvious that he swings hard and has great command of the keyboard.

-When he was 19, Terry moved to Boston to attend the Berklee School of Music where he studied arranging and composition as well as performance.
-After a year and a half, he discontinued his classes and centered on his piano playing, studying privately with Ray Santisi.
-Returning to Michigan, Terry continued honing his piano skills while playing at Bobby’s, the only jazz club in Battle Creek.
+When he was 19, Terry moved to Boston to attend the Berklee College of Music where he studied arranging and composition as well as performance with master pianist, Ray Santisi.
+Upon his return to Michigan, Terry continued honing his piano skills while playing at Bobby’s Jazz Club, the only jazz club in Battle Creek.
 It was not long before he started getting calls to work at other venues throughout Detroit, Southern Michigan and beyond.